 The Power of Prayer Sermons

-Now that we fully understood what prayer is and how we should pray, it is now time to discover the power of prayer.
+Now that we fully understand what prayer is and how we should pray, it is time to discover its power.

 - Prayer brings healing

-There are many accounts in the Bible wherein through prayer, people are healed.
+There are many Bible accounts wherein people are healed through prayer.
 And this is one of those examples.
 In this passage, praying over someone who is sick will make the healing power of God manifest through that sick person’s life and will make that person be healed.

 With this, we should not only pray to ask God for anything.
-But, we should pray to those who are sick, to those who are suffering, and to those who lost hope due to their illness.
-For this is the reason why we are still here on this planet after we received our Lord Jesus Christ –– to become the channel of God’s power to those who do not know Him.
+But, we should pray to those who are sick, those who are suffering, and those who lost hope due to their illness.
+This is why we are still here on this planet after we received our Lord Jesus Christ –– to become the channel of God’s power to those who do not know Him.